zolilemcelu/sql-data-warehouse-project/README.md

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

+This portfolio project is designed to demonstrate practical skills in:

+- SQL Server
+- ETL processing
+- Data modeling
+- Data cleansing and standardization
+- Analytics-ready reporting structures
+- Troubleshooting and environment setup

 # Medallion Architecture

 A data warehouse project built on **SQL Server** using the **medallion architecture** (Bronze → Silver → Gold) to transform raw source data into business-ready analytics for Nedbank.